chae0Park/rfq/Readme.md

 # RFQ Automation

-> **An AI-powered RFQ Automation Platform for Market Research Operations**
+> **An AI-assisted RFQ Automation Platform for Market Research Operations**

 RFQ Automation is an end-to-end RFQ (Request for Quotation) automation system designed to reduce repetitive manual work in market research operations.

-It processes incoming client RFQ emails, extracts structured project requirements using an LLM, validates required information, calculates quotations using deterministic pricing rules, compares generated prices against market benchmark data, routes quotations through human approval, and generates client-ready email drafts.
+The system processes incoming client RFQ emails, extracts structured project requirements using an LLM, validates required information, calculates quotations using deterministic pricing rules, compares generated prices against market benchmark data, routes quotations through human approval, and generates client-ready Gmail drafts.

+It also supports incomplete RFQs across multiple emails in the same Gmail thread, allowing missing information to be requested and later merged into the existing RFQ.

 The project focuses on combining **LLM-assisted automation with deterministic business logic, human-in-the-loop controls, evaluation, and operational monitoring**.